jmaddalena/jmaddalena.github.io/_posts/2017-08-08-blog-setup.md

 ## Setup

-My first attempt to set up a blog utilized [this blog post] (https://proquestionasker.github.io/blog/Making_Site/).
+My first attempt to set up a blog utilized [this blog post](https://proquestionasker.github.io/blog/Making_Site/).
 This blogger went the first of two potential avenues to integrate Hugo with Github Pages:

 1. Have one repository with a default branch named `sources` and a `master` branch that only contains the content of the `public/` folder, the only files Hugo will allow to generate the blog.